Self-harm: Developing world

 Only recently have attempts to improve health in the developing world concentrated on not only physical illness but also mental health.
 Deliberate self-harm is common in the developing world.
 Research into self-harm in these areas is however, still very limited.
 Though an important case study is that of Sri Lanka, which is a country exhibiting a high incidence of suicide and self-poisoning with agricultural pesticides or natural poisons.
 Many people admitted for deliberate self-poisoning during a study by Eddleston et al. were young and few expressed a desire to die, but death was relatively common in the young in these cases.
 The improvement of medical management of acute poisoning in the developing world is poor and improvements are required in order to reduce mortality.

 Some of the causes of deliberate self-poisoning in Sri Lankan adolescents included bereavement and harsh discipline by parents.
 The coping mechanisms are being spread in local communities as people are surrounded by others who have previously deliberately harmed themselves or attempted suicide.
 One way to reduce self-harm would be to limit access to poisons; however many cases involve pesticides or yellow oleander seeds, and the reduction of access to these agents would be difficult.
 Great potential for the reduction of self-harm lies in education and prevention, but limited resources in the developing world ultimately make these methods challenging.

 Prison inmates

 Deliberate self-harm is especially prevalent in prison populations.
 A proposed explanation for this is that prisons are often violent places, and prisoners who wish to avoid physical confrontations may resort to self-harm as a ruse, either to convince other prisoners that they are dangerously insane and resilient to pain or to obtain protection from the prison authorities.
-Prisoners are sometimes placed in cells with no furniture or objects to prevent them from harming themselves.
+Prisoners are sometimes placed in solitary confinement cells under protective custody to prevent them from harming themselves.
 Self-harm also occurs frequently in inmates who are placed in solitary confinement.